Richard Higby

 What is a favorite neighborhood or favorite thing about the place you live or work?

 That’s a tough one, but I have to say Benton Park, where we live.
-I love the architecture, the people and how there are great little restaurants and bars scattered randomly around the neighborhood.
+I love the architecture, the people and how there are great restaurants and bars scattered randomly around the neighborhood.

 What’s one hobby or activity you’ve recently discovered or deepened your interest in?